Three kids pedal go karts from BERG, Razor, and Costzon arranged on a sunny outdoor path for a best pedal go kart comparison review.

 What About Drift Trikes for Older Kids?

-If you’ve come across the Razor DXT Drift Trike while researching pedal karts, it’s worth knowing this is a meaningfully different product built for a much older rider.
+If you have come across the Razor DXT Drift Trike while researching pedal karts, it is worth knowing this is a meaningfully different product built for a much older rider.
 The official manufacturer recommendation is ages 14 and up, with a 198-pound weight capacity and a full steel BMX-style frame.
-Reviewers, including several parents of preteens, mention it being too large for kids under 9 or 10 without modification.
+Reviewers including several parents of preteens mention it being too large for kids under 9 or 10 without modification.

-It’s a genuinely fun ride for a teenager or an adult who wants to relive a childhood big-wheel, but it doesn’t belong in the same conversation as the kart options above if you’re shopping for a young kid.
+It is a genuinely fun ride for a teenager or an adult who wants to relive a childhood big-wheel.
+It does not belong in the same conversation as the kart options above if you are shopping for a young child.

 How to Choose the Right Pedal Go Kart